Yelp/elastalert/docs/source/ruletypes.rst

 ``opsgenie_account``: The OpsGenie account to integrate with.

+``opsgenie_addr``: The OpsGenie URL to to connect against, default is ``https://api.opsgenie.com/v2/alerts``.
+If using the EU instance of Opsgenie, the URL needs to be ``https://api.eu.opsgenie.com/v2/alerts`` for requests to be successful.
 ``opsgenie_recipients``: A list OpsGenie recipients who will be notified by the alert.
 ``opsgenie_recipients_args``: Map of arguments used to format opsgenie_recipients.
 ``opsgenie_default_recipients``: List of default recipients to notify when the formatting of opsgenie_recipients is unsuccesful.